KDE/kf5book/new-app/new-app.md

 We get the "color" group from the configuration object for the application again and then call `readEntry` to read the value we wrote before.
-The second parameter `QColor("green")` is the default value, which is used, when no value can be found in the configuration file.
+The second parameter `QColor("green")` is the default value which is used when no value can be found in the configuration file.

 We can now start the application, click the "golden" button to change the color